• Skip to primary navigation

 Aji Mirin - an essential in Japanese cuisine.
 It's a cooking wine made from fermented rice.

-Subtle sweetness and flavor enhancement make it a great addition to dishes.
+Subtle sweetness and flavor enhancement make it a good addition to dishes.

 Its low alcohol content means it won't overpower the taste.